alphagov/paas-tech-docs/source/documentation/deploying_apps/names_routes_domains.md

 ### Custom domains

 In production, you will probably want your app to be available through your own url (for example, ``yourapp.service.gov.uk``).

-Custom domains are not yet fully supported by GOV.UK PaaS due to TLS certificate issues.
-We are working on a solution for this.

-Currently, we recommend that you use a CDN to serve your app with a custom domain.
-If that's not suitable, please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) with details of your use case.
+Go to [using a custom domain](https://docs.cloud.service.gov.uk/#using-a-custom-domain) to see how to set this up.